joyhuan/Networks/PowerCert.md

   - Makes a correction if it needs to
   - Non ECC 8 Memory; Chips ECC 9 Memory
   - Mostly used in servers

+## Hotspot
+Wifi Router or

+Wireless Access Point

+Internet Service Provider

+A hotspot is a location

+## RAID
+Storage is another very important part of fault tolerace

+Data loss prevention(In case of disk failuure)

+RAID(Redundant Array of Independent Disks)
+- RAID 0
+  - Not fault tolerant
+  - Incoming data is 'striped' across multiple disks
+  - Only reason wants to use is speed
+- RAID 1
+  - Fault tolerant
+  - Each disk has the same data
+- RAID 5
+  - Requires 3 or more disks
+  - Most common setup used (fast and can store lots of data)
+  - Data is 'sriped' across multiple disks along with parity
+  - The equivalent of an entire disk is used to store parity
+- RAID 10
+  - Combines RAID 1 with RAID 0
+  - needs minimum of 4 disks
+  - Benefits from the fault tolerance of RAID 1 and the speed of RAID 0
+  - Can only use 50% for data storage

+## Telnet
+A terminal emulation progarm that is used to access remote serverse